FreeBASIC-Extended-Library/fb-ext-docs/modules/xml.md

 [[API]](http://ext.freebasic.net/dev-docs/files/ext/xml/dom-bi.html#node)
 For this example we will parse this XML file:
 [gist:5428664]

-<p>The Node class is also pretty simple.
+The Node class is also pretty simple.

 [gist:5428661]